mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ## Dependency

-In the previous section we focused on one single request and studied the sequence of the actions.
+In the previous section, we focused on one single request and studied the sequence of the actions.
 Now, let's change an angle and look at its dependencies.
 Below is the `go.mod` file which describes the module's properties, including its dependencies.